nidib/parcel-static-webpage/README.md

-# parcel-static-webpage
-A template for static webpages bundled with parcel
+# A template for static webpages bundled with parcel

 Getting started:
 1. Create a new repo from this template